 The perfect 4 days in Puglia on a Puglia road trip

 There are, of course, many ways of getting to Italy’s heel, but the easiest way and the nearest airport to Puglia is Bari airport.

 I didn’t choose to spend the night (or even a day) in Bari because there are plenty more to be seen down South and a Puglia road trip was everything that I ever dreamt of.

-Once we finally managed to rent a car (more on that in the “getting around section”), we made our way through the hot sun heading straight to the sea.
+Once we finally managed to solve our car rental issues (more on that in the “getting around section”), we made our way through the hot sun heading straight to the sea.

 First of all read all the things to know when traveling to Italy for the first time!